-Baseboards and Floor – 20 minutes
+Clean the Baseboards and Kitchen Floor – 20 minutes

 I cheat when I do my baseboards.
-I clean mine by wrapping a microfiber cloth around my broom and dusting them off, then I wrap a clean wet cloth around the broom and wipe the baseboards again.
+I clean mine by wrapping a microfiber cloth around my broom and dusting them off.
+Then I wrap a clean wet cloth around the broom and wipe the baseboards again.

 If I notice any dirty areas, I’ll hand clean them.
-Once you’re finished with the baseboards, sweep, vacuum, mop or scrub your floors accordingly.
+Once you’re finished with the baseboards, sweep, vacuum, mop, or scrub your floors accordingly.

 Apply Conditioners and Sealers as Needed – 15-30 minutes

-Now that your kitchen is sparkling clean, apply any wood conditioners, granite, tile, and grout sealers, floor polishes, etc.
+Now that your kitchen is sparkling clean, apply any wood conditioners, granite, tile, and grout sealers, floor polishes, etc. as needed.